 CIRA Canadian Shield is intended as a self service offering; however if you are having difficulty installing the Canadian Shield on your devices used for work related activities, Discovery Commons will be happy to assist you if you contact our Service Desk.

-Please note - Discovery Commons will not support installation on home network routers, as this goes beyond the boundaries of our responsibilities.
+Please note - MedIT will not support installation on home network routers, as this goes beyond the boundaries of our responsibilities.
 For instructions on how to install Canadian Shield on your home router click here (scroll down to "How to Get Started" and select Router/Gateway).

 User friendly instructions are provided to set up a full range of devices and there is no charge for the service (note: you do NOT need to subscribe to the premium features offered through Google Play or Apple App Stores).